trixi-framework/ParaviewCatalyst.jl/README.md

 [Blueprint](https://docs.paraview.org/en/latest/Catalyst/blueprints.html).

 A user-defined ParaView pipeline script can be passed to `catalyst_initialize` using the keyword argument `catalyst_pipeline`.
-By default src/catalyst_pipeline.py is used.
-This script activates live visualization.
+By default src/catalyst_pipeline.py is used, which activates live visualization.
 The data can also be viewed on a remote machine.
 In this case `options.CatalystLiveURL` has to be adjusted to point to the remote machine.
 Once a pipeline in ParaView has been set up, it can be exported as a script by selecting "File" from the main menu and then "Save Catalyst State".
+It might be required to modifiy this file afterwards.

 ## Examples